 There are also a number of grants available to first-time business owners.
 An excellent resource is the U.S. Small Business Administration which runs Small Business Development Centers throughout the country.
 SBDCs offer free business consulting and low-cost services for different business needs, including crafting and developing business plans and securing financing.

-Small Business Financing If There’s An Emergency
+Small Business Financing for Emergencies

 You just launched your business and things are progressing smoothly.
 But then you run into unexpected hurdles and emergencies.
 It could be a piece of equipment that suddenly broke down or an unforeseen shortage.